AnalyzeYT/USVGUG-1/README.md

    %run run_app.py
    ```

-4. **Follow the prompts to enter:**
+4. **Follow the command-line prompts directly in the Colab cell:**
    - Your story (or use the sample)
-   - Genre selection
+   - Genre selection (enter a number from the list)
    - Video title
-   - Subtitle preference
+   - Subtitle preference (y/n)
-   - Resolution
+   - Resolution (enter a number from the list)
    - API keys for Pexels and Tenor

 5. **When finished, the video will be displayed in Colab and available for download**

+## Important Note
+This solution runs directly as Python code in your Colab notebook.
+It does NOT:
+- Start any web server
+- Open any local URLs (http://127.0.0.1:port)
+- Use Gradio or any web interface
+- Require any port forwarding

 ## Files Included